JJ-Twigg/Joshua-Twigg-Portfolio-Of-Evidence/README.md

 ### Evidence

-I completed the Interview Skills module by answering questions on types of interviews, common questions, and effective responses to these questions.
-I learned strategies to present myself professionally and convey my strengths and positive traits which i can contribute to the workplace.
+I successfully completed the Interview Skills module by answering questions on key interview concepts, including the purpose of job interviews, the CAR (Context, Action, Result) method, and the importance of researching a company before the interview.
+I also practiced structuring responses to common questions such as “Tell me about yourself” and “What is your greatest weakness?”
+This helped me develop an understanding of how to communicate my strengths, experiences, for a particular role in a professional manner.

 ### Reflection – STAR Technique